-- Follow school guidelines - Follow city, state and federal laws - Respect the rights of fellow students and school personnel - Avoid abusive language, verbal or written - Dress appropriately and practice habits of personal cleanliness (see dress code below) - Be punctual and attend school regularly (greater than 91% daily attendance is expected) - Bring all necessary and required materials to class - Respect the educational process - Attain the best possible level of academic achievement - Respect authority both in school and at school-sponsored activities - Respect school and community property - Be responsible for their own actions - Know reasons and methods of discipline, including suspension and expulsion - Be receptive to various methods of conflict resolution through restorative practices.
+- Follow school guidelines - Follow city, state and federal laws - Respect the rights of fellow students and school personnel - Avoid abusive language, verbal or written - Avoid physical confrontations by reporting issues to school personnel - Dress appropriately and practice habits of personal cleanliness (see dress code below) - Be punctual and attend school regularly (greater than 91% daily attendance is expected) - Bring all necessary and required materials to class - Leave large purses, bags, and book bags in lockers during the school day. - Respect the educational process - Attain the best possible level of academic achievement - Respect authority both in school and at school-sponsored activities - Respect school and community property - Be responsible for their own actions - Know reasons and methods of discipline, including suspension and expulsion - Be receptive to various methods of conflict resolution through restorative practices.